openstax/corgi/README.md

 ### How to develop UI tests

-> :warning: WARNING :warning: This functionality does not currently work because of the replacement of Selenium with Playwright.
-We do plan to return the functionality to the backend-tests image

 It's useful to run the stack locally when developing UI tests.
-The same script above in `Run integration tests` section can be edited in order to support interactive testing.
+The same script above in `Run integration tests` section can be used in order to support interactive testing.

-In the [./scripts/tests.ci.local](./scripts/tests.ci.local) file comment out the last line.
-This will keep all the containers alive after running the tests.
-Then you can continue to develop your tests and not need to re-create the environment everytime.
+We currently don't have a config to pass to the testing framework.
+The browser is hidden by default.
+In order to see the browser you'll need to update the `headless=False` value in the fixture to `headless=True` in the [playwright fixture](./backend/app/tests/ui/fixtures/ui.py) file.

+After you've updated the fixture to allow the browser to display you can run the tests and view them using a VNC client.

 In order to view the browser first list all the containers for the docker-stack.yml file: